It's Fall BBQ Season! What's Grilling?

 A kamado-style grill is a type of grill that is oval-shaped, much like an urn or an egg.
 It uses charcoal as its heat source as well as smoke source and its workings are akin to that of a convection oven—it surrounds the food with hot air in order to cook it evenly and quickly.
 Kamado grills are made out of a high-quality refractory ceramic material that ensures terrific build-quality and durability as well as maximum heat and smoke retention.

-The modern iteration of kamado grills has been optimized and perfected by different manufacturers and comes in a variety of sizes so as to permit different configurations.
+The modern iteration of Kamado grills has been optimized and perfected by different manufacturers and comes in a variety of sizes so as to permit different configurations.
 Many of these types of grills come with porcelain glazes that add to their heat retention abilities.
 You can purchase a number of accessories and additional components to enhance the functionality of these grills and tweak how they operate to get the most out of them.

 The History of the Kamado Grill